Park-sungho/Multi-Camera/README.md

     the above errors were not happened.<br>
   <p>
   2. Implement the Multi-Camera Application.<br>
-    a) The application runs in service to support the camera service.<br>
+    a) The multi-camera recording runs on the background by the android service to record previews on the screen.<br>
     b) It's support the multi-recording at the same time.<br>
-    c) Add the setting menu to set the resolution and framerate for testing.<br>
+    c) Add the setting menu to set the resolution, bitrate and framerate for testing.<br>
   <p>
   3. check encoder source<br>
   <p>